py-baudin/epgpy/docs/operators.md

 epg.PD(pd, reset=True)
 ```

-`System`: set properties and attributes of the state matrix for use by other operators
+`System` (set properties and attributes of the state matrix for use by other operators)
 ```python
 epg.System(...)
 ```